The building blocks of Aleph

 This structured vocabulary allows entities to be more easily searched, filtered, and cross-referenced with other data sources to find relevant co-occurrences and further enrich your investigation.

-In Aleph, datasets serve as the primary tool for organizing and managing collections of documents and entities.
-Any document or entity in Aleph must be a part of a dataset.
-Datasets come in two forms:
+In Aleph, datasets and investigations serve as the primary containers for organizing and managing collections of documents and entities.
+Any document or entity in Aleph must be a part of either a dataset or an investigation.

-Personal datasets are contained workspaces within Alph where you can upload, edit, and organize data related to an investigation or topic of interest - and they can be shared with any other user or access group within Aleph.
+Investigations are contained workspaces within Aleph where you can upload, edit, and organize ****data related to an investigation or topic of interest - and they can be shared with any other user or access group within Aleph.

-While browsing Aleph, you are only able to view or edit data in Aleph according to the respective access permissions you have been granted.
+While browsing Aleph, you are only able to view or edit data according to the respective access permissions you have been granted.

 Access in Aleph is managed through Groups.
-Once granted permission, members of a group have access to all of the datasets that have been shared with the group.
+Once granted permission, members of a group have access to all of the source datasets and investigations that have been shared with the group.

 Groups are managed by site administrators, and cannot, therefore, be created or deleted through the Aleph user interface.